spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/marketplace/merchants/managing-merchant-users.md

 template: back-office-user-guide-template
 ---

-Merchant user is the user that performs tasks on behalf of the merchant in the Merchant Portal.
+A merchant user is the user that performs tasks on behalf of the merchant in the Merchant Portal.
 Marketplace Administrator can manage merchant users in the Back Office.

 To start managing  merchant users navigate to the *Marketplace* > *Merchants* > *Edit Merchant* page.

 ## Creating a merchant user

+{% info_block infoBox "Info" %}
-{% include note.html content="To create a Merchant User, create a Merchant first." %}
+To create a merchant user, create a Merchant first.
+{% endinfo_block %}

 To create a merchant user, do the following: